fragcolor-xyz/shards-examples/tutorials/glod-game/steps/step-1.md

 ## Step 1.2: Initializing our Variables

-First, create the variable `.character-image` to assign our Image file to.
+First, create the variable `character-image` to assign our Image file to.
 Use the shard [`LoadImage`](https://docs.fragnova.com/reference/shards/shards/General/LoadImage/) to load the image into the variable.
 Set your image's location as its parameter.

- We will wrap this line of code in a `defshards` shard.
-This shard will be called at the start of our code, where we will be initializing all our variables.
+ We will wrap this line of code in a `@define` built-in function.
+This definition will be called at the start of our code, where we will be initializing all our variables.

 ???
 "What is Initializing?"
     Initializing is the assigning of an initial value to a variable when it is declared.

 === "Initialization Code"

-    ```clojure linenums="1"
-    (defshards initialize-character []
-        (LoadImage "GlodImages/Character1.png") = .character-image)
+    ```shards
+    @define(initialize-images {
+      LoadImage("GlodImages/Character1.png") = character-image
+    })
     ```

 ## Step 1.3: Creating the main Looped Wire

 Following that, we will create the main Looped Wire which will be scheduled on the Mesh.
-The `initialize-character` shard that we have just created will be called at the start of this Looped Wire.
-It will be wrapped in a `Setup` shard.
+The `initialize-images` definition that we have just created will be called at the start of this Looped Wire.
+It will be wrapped in a `Once` shard.

 ???
-"The Setup shard"
+"The Once shard"
-    The `Setup` shard ensures that every line of code called within it will only happen once.
-By placing the `initialize-character` shard within a `Setup` shard, we ensure that it is only called once despite being placed in a `defloop`.
+    The `Once` shard ensures that every line of code called within it will only happen once.
+By placing the `initialize-images` shard within a `Once` shard, we ensure that it is only called once despite being placed in a wire that has its `Looped` parameter set to true.

     We want to initialize variables once only as we do not want our program to continuously create a new instance of the same variable every time the Wire loops.
 We only need one instance of our variables which will be reused.

 === "Main Looped Wire"

-    ```{.clojure .annotate linenums="1"}
-    (defshards initialize-character []
+    ```shards
+    @define(initialize-images {
-      (LoadImage "GlodImages/Character1.png") = .character-image) ;; (1)
+      LoadImage("GlodImages/Character1.png") = character-image ;; (1)

-    (defloop main-wire
-      (Setup
-       (initialize-character)))

-    (defmesh main)
+    })

+    @wire(main-wire {
+      Once({
+        @initialize-images})
+    } Looped: true)

+    @mesh(main)
-    (schedule main main-wire)
+    @schedule(main main-wire)
-    (run main (/ 1.0 60))
+    @run(main FPS: 60)
     ```

-    1. `.character-image` is the variable that contains our image.
+    1. `character-image` is the variable that contains our image.

 ## Step 1.4: Creating the Window